 If your site contains advertising, it must be legal, decent, honest and truthful, and you must not misdescribe your products or services.
-Also following a recent change in the law, the UK Code of Non-Broadcast Advertising, Sales Promotion and Direct Marketing (CAP code) now applies to Facebook, Twitter and any other non-paid-for online space you control (eg blogs or other social media sites such as LinkedIn etc.).
-Read an online version of the CAP code on the ASA website.
+The UK Code of Non-Broadcast Advertising, Sales Promotion and Direct & Promotional Marketing (CAP code) also applies your website, and to Facebook, Twitter and any other non-paid-for online space you control (eg blogs or other social media sites such as LinkedIn).

-Beware non-UK visitors - for example, some countries prohibit comparative advertising, or advertising to minors.
+Be careful about non-UK visitors.
+For example, some countries prohibit comparative advertising, or advertising to minors.

-If users can buy or place orders on your site there are additional requirements.
+If users can buy or place orders on your site there are additional distance and online selling requirements.
 For example, you must provide written confirmation of orders, and tell consumers about their cancellation rights (if any).

 Third party content and hyperlinks

-Only use third party content if you have been granted a licence by the copyright owner, and that it applies to use on the web.
-You should check any existing licence agreements.
+Only use third party content if you have been granted a licence by the copyright owner, which covers use on the web.
+You should check any existing license agreements.

 If visitors can buy goods or you provide product support on your website, you must take reasonable steps to ensure that it is not unreasonably difficult for disabled people to use these services and that you do not discriminate against them.